Spreadsheet.com allows you to change the data type of individual cells in addition to whole columns and ranges.

-Users may wish to edit a cell to a different data type than the column it is in.
-For instance, in a column of number cells, you may wish to feature a number from another workbook and include a related row lookup to display the number from a cell in another workbook.
+You may want to edit a cell to a different data type than the column it is in.
+For instance, in a column of number cells, you may want to feature a number from another workbook and include a related row lookup to display the number from a cell in another workbook.
 Cells can have different data types than the columns they are a part of, provided that column does not have strict data validation.

 How to Edit a Cell's Data Type

 Begin by selecting the cell for which you want to change the data type.
 Right click on the cell and select "Edit data type..." from the dropdown.

 Or, select the Edit data type button from the right hand side of the toolbar.
 Note that the icon will change depending on the cell's current data type.

 Either option will open the Edit data type for [cell] dialog, where you can select the cell's new data type from the "Type" field dropdown.